The conference is organized around the following six themes, spanning the three conference days:

 Predrag Slijepcevic is a Biologist with a keen interest in chromosome structure and organization, the evolution of life, and the philosophy of science.
 He is an expert in cell biology, molecular cytogenetics, and the emerging field of cell-based cognition.
 Throughout his career, Predrag has worked at Cambridge, St. Andrews, and Leiden Universities.
 He is currently a lecturer and Researcher at Brunel University of London.
 His book, Biocivilisations: A New Look at the Science of Life , has won the prestigious Nautilus Book Award for 2024 with a gold medal in the Restorative Earth Practices category.
 The German edition of the book will be published in 2026.
 Predrag is currently involved in a project titled Cognition-Based Biology: Sentience, Communication, and Symbiosis, collaborating with William B. Miller Jr., František Baluška, and Arthur S. Reber.

-On Wednesday evening, there will be an Evening Lecture by Blaise Agüera y Arcas starting at 21h.
+On Wednesday evening, there will be a Recital by Denis Noble and the Oxford Trobadors, starting at 21h.

 Blaise Agüera y Arcas (Onsite)